 *In the context of the Jewish people, an anti-missionary is one who seeks to keep Jews who believe that Jesus is the Messiah from sharing that message with other Jews, and/or one who combats that effort with counter-arguments through counseling services, lectures, seminars, classes and educational materials.

-Dan Sered was born in Israel to a secular Jewish family.
-While his parents might have been considered atheists, he always believed in God and the miracles that God does in the TaNaKh (Old Testament).
-In his teens, the Sered family relocated to New York, where Dan later attended Stony Brook University and met Dinah, a Jewish believer in Jesus.
-Dinah shared the Gospel with Dan and showed him how Yeshua (Jesus) fulfilled the prophecies of the Messiah.
-His eyes were opened and Dan committed his life to the Lord.
+Dan was born in Israel to a secular Jewish family and later relocated to the United States while he was in his teens.
+Dan attended Stony Brook University in New York where he met Dinah, a Jewish believer in Jesus who showed him how Yeshua (Jesus) fulfilled the prophecies of the Messiah.
+Dan’s eyes were opened and he committed his life to the Lord.
 In 1999, Dan & Dinah were married and soon after began serving as missionaries, joining Jews for Jesus and later moving to Israel.
-In 2006, Dan was appointed as the Israel Director of Jews for Jesus; the organization's largest branch in the world today.
-As its director, Dan oversees Missionary Teams in both Hebrew and Russian, a Youth and Young Adult Team, and the Moishe Rosen Center located in the heart of Tel Aviv.
-In 2013, Dan received his M.A. in Ministry and Leadership from Western Seminary, and is currently a doctoral student and working on his D. Min. through Dallas Theological Seminary.
+In 2006, Dan became the Israel Director of Jews for Jesus, which quickly became the largest branch of the ministry worldwide.
+In 2018, Dan was appointed as Chief Operating Officer for the organization and specifically supervises the day-to-day efforts of the branches in Europe, South Africa, Israel, and Australia.
+Dan received his M.A. in Ministry and Leadership from Western Seminary and is currently a doctoral student and working on his D. Min. through Dallas Theological Seminary.
 He is the President of the Lausanne Consultation on Jewish Evangelism and serves as Co-Catalyst for Jewish Evangelism in the Lausanne Movement.
 Dan is also an adjunct professor at Israel College of the Bible in Netanya and helps to pastor All Nations Church; a vibrant and growing congregation in the Tel Aviv area.
-Dan & Dinah have 3 children; Yael, Eithan and Yoav.
+Dan & Dinah have 3 children; Yael, Eithan, and Yoav.